 Caroline was quickly signed in 2010 to a growing team of tennis ambassadors that catching up to the number of Rolex watch models available.
 Caroline has admitted she’s been a big fan ever since joining the team.
 Her Rolex of choice is the ladies Datejust.
 This classic Rolex model was the first wristwatch to display the date when it was introduced in 1945.
 Note she doesn’t wear the traditional ladies’ small-faced 26mm model; she rocks the blinged-out with diamonds, man-sized 36mm model.
 This young star already has a rep for balling out: she was spotted with a big diamond ring, and when asked by the press if it was a gift from a special someone, she said she bought it for herself.

 Kim Clijsters is one of best female players of all time with Time Magazine already naming her as one of the “30 legends of Women’s Tennis”.
 Kim, 28, turned pro back in 1997 and retired in 2007.
 After having her first child in 2008, she returned triumphantly to win the 2009 and 2010 US Opens and then the 2011 Australian Open.
 She has racked up a staggering 41 WTA singles titles and four Grand Slam titles.

-Citizen, along with hosting the US Open, signed Kim after she came out of retirement to win the 2009 US Open.
-She represents the Citizen Signature Collection, which is Citizen’s first luxury collection of the eco-drive watches.
+Along with hosting the US Open, Citizen signed Kim after she came out of retirement to win the 2009 US Open.
+She represents the Citizen Signature Collection, which is Citizen’s first luxury collection of eco-drive watches.
 The Signature Collection also uses Citizen’s eco-drive system that powers the watch through any form of natural or artificial light.
 This collection steps up Citizen’s game with several high-end models, including a grand complication model.
 Her model is the Octavia Diamond, which features 57 diamonds.